Francis “Frank” Gibbons (1852–1918)

 The exhibition catalogue records three ceramic exhibits designed by Francis and Owen Gibbons (and three others designed by Henry Williams), all manufactured by William Allen, Coalbrookdale (that is, the Benthall Pottery Company):

-• Exhibit 190 - Large plaque (Francis Gibbons)
+- Exhibit 190 - Large plaque (Francis Gibbons)

-• Exhibit 191 - Yellow glazed plaque (Francis Gibbons)
+- Exhibit 191 - Yellow glazed plaque (Francis Gibbons)

-• Exhibit 235 - Large vase (Owen Gibbons)
+- Exhibit 235 - Large vase (Owen Gibbons)

-There are only three known verifiable examples of Francis Gibbons’ work from his time at Benthall Pottery, two of which bear his incised FG initials (Salopian Art Pottery wall plate or plaque is incised FGand one vase in a pair of Salopian Art Pottery vases decorated with swooping cranes is incised and dated FG 1882).
+There are only three known verifiable examples of Francis Gibbons’ work from his time at Benthall Pottery, two of which bear his incised FG initials (a Salopian Art Pottery wall plate or plaque is incised FGand one vase in a pair of Salopian Art Pottery vases decorated with swooping cranes is incised and dated FG 1882).

 In 1885, Francis Gibbons was no longer at the Benthall Pottery.
 That year, together with his brother, Owen, and brother-in-law William John Hinton (b.1850), he established Gibbons, Hinton & Co., art tile manufacturers, at Buckpool, Brierley Hill, south Staffordshire.